Amalreji111/ai-ui-new/src/app-front/betty-greeter/betty-greeter.md

 ### example usage:
 `` simliFaceId=e4b0ecec-6af1-4cd6-a870-ad490d0a6270 ````

+## characterBackground
+The colour  for the character background.
+The default value is transparent.
+For hex code use %23 followed by the hex code
+### example usage:
+`` characterBackground=%233532B0 ``

 ## outerBackground
-The colour code for the outer background.
+The colour  for the outer background.
 The default value is 3832A0.
+For hex code use %23 followed by the hex code
 ### example usage:
-`` outerBackground=3832A0 ``
+`` outerBackground=%233532B0 ``
-Only works when passing the colour code in hex format.

 # / Params
 ## access points